zagui440s/personalCP/week-09/day1/react-news-site-iii.md

 # News Site III

 ## Topics Covered / Goals
-- Continue to build upon News Site project
 - Component Lifecycle
   - Each React component has a lifecycle and understanding the component lifecycle will help you understand the data flow in your app.
   - Lifecycle methods determine what is executed at what time in the component's lifecycle.
-  - React hooks (useEffect) are the new way to implement lifecycle methods into functional components.
+- React hooks (like useEffect) are the new way to implement lifecycle methods into functional components.
+- Continue to build upon News Site project

 ## Lesson